 Reduce Your Debt –

 If you happen to be doing better than others financially or fortunately still have a stable form of employment during this time, you should consider giving a portion of your stimulus check to those less fortunate.
-Hospitals are in consistent need of ventilators and PPE (personal protective equipment), while food banks are exhausting many resources.
+Hospitals are in consistent need of ventilators and PPE (personal protective equipment), while food banks are exhausting many of their resources.
 Consider making a donation to these worthy causes to ease their burden.
 You can also help out family and friends who you know have been hit harder than most.
-Remember, we’re all in this together!
+Make sure you’re in a good, healthy, financial situation first though, so you’re not making a decision that could come back to haunt you.